Tours and Visa Services for British Citizens

 Tehran Kashan Isfahan Yazd Shiraz

-Day 1: Meet and greet at Tehran’s international Airport, transfer to your hotel in Tehran and the following morning you will be resting and relaxing at your leisure.
-After lunch we will start a tour of the capital.
-Starting with Iran’s national museum where you will see a sneak peak of everything Iran has to offer.
-Tehran’s jewelry museum is another highlight that makes your visit to the capital extra special, the background of National Jewels of Iran dates back to Safavid era in which it was decided that national jewels belong to National Treasury of government,i.e., apart from the personal properties of the sovereign.
-The valuable collections of this museum comprises of the pink colored diamond of Darya-ye-Noor (182 Carats), the Peacock Throne or Takhte Tavous which was built during the reign of Fathali Shah consisted of twelve different pieces (Joined together)and with 26,733 pieces of jewels attached to it.
+Meet and greet at Tehran’s International Airport, transfer to your hotel in Tehran, and you will rest and relax at your leisure the following morning.
+After lunch, we will start a tour of the capital.
+You are starting with Iran’s national museum, where you will see a sneak peek of everything Iran offers.
+Tehran’s jewelry museum is another highlight that makes your visit to the capital extra special; the background of National Jewels of Iran dates back to the Safavid era, in which it was decided that national jewels belong to the National Treasury of Government,i.e., apart from the personal properties of the sovereign.
+The valuable collections of this museum comprise the pink-colored diamond of Darya-ye-Noor (182 Carats), the Peacock Throne or Takhte Tavous, which was built during the reign of Fathali Shah consisting of twelve different pieces (Joined together)and 26,733 pieces of jewels attached to it.
 We will then get more familiar with Persian Carpets at the Carpet Museum.
 Overnight Tehran

-Day 2: Early morning drive to Abiyaneh via Kashan.
-First stop will be the historical city of Kashan and its famous gardens and traditional houses where you can see an exemplary post-Islamic architecture.
-After world known Iranian historical cities such as Isfahan and Shiraz, Kashan is a common destination for foreign tourists due to numerous historical places.
+Early morning drive to Abiyaneh via Kashan.
+The first stop will be the historical city of Kashan and its famous gardens and traditional houses, where you can see exemplary post-Islamic architecture.
+After world-known Iranian historical cities such as Isfahan and Shiraz, Kashan is a common destination for foreign tourists due to its numerous historical places.
 It will simply take your breath away.
-Its charm is thus mainly due to the contrast between the parched immensities of the deserts and the greenery of the well-tended oasis.
-Archeological discoveries in the Sialk Hillocks which lie 2.5 miles (4 km) west of Kashan reveal that this region was one of the primary centers of civilization in pre-historic ages.
-Hence Kashan dates back to the Elamite period of Iran.
+Its charm is thus mainly due to the contrast between the deserts’ parched immensities and the well-tended oasis’s greenery.
+Archeological discoveries in the Sialk Hillocks, which lie 2.5 miles (4 km) west of Kashan, reveal that this region was one of the primary centers of civilization in the pre-historic ages.
+Hence Kashan dates back to the Elamite period in Iran.
 The Sialk ziggurat still stands today in the suburbs of Kashan after 7000 years.
-Next stop is the UNESCO registered Abiyaneh Village.
-Abiyaneh is one of the oldest villages in Iran and offers fantastic views and it makes a great place to spend the night in a traditional yet modern hotel.
+The next stop is the UNESCO-registered Abiyaneh Village.
+Abiyaneh is one of the oldest villages in Iran and offers fantastic views, making it a great place to spend the night in a traditional yet modern hotel.
 Overnight Abiyaneh village.

-Day 3: In the morning a short drive to Isfahan, we start our full day tour of Isfahan after checking into your hotel, at the UNESCO world heritage site of Naghsh-e-Jahan Sq., once a royal polo court, this site has been the official center of the city, when the city was the Safavid Capital (17th Century).
-We will visit the famous Imam Mosque (Royal Mosque), located the southern side of the square with wonderful architecture and tile-work.
-A popular highlight at Imam square is its beautiful and traditional unique bazar, we will then visit the multistory Aliqapu Palace, stood on the western side of the square, from which the Safavid kings used to view the polo games and ceremonies.
+In the morning, a short drive to Isfahan, we start our full-day tour of Isfahan after checking into your hotel at the UNESCO World Heritage site of Naghsh-e-Jahan Sq., once a royal polo court; this site had the official center of the city when the city was the Safavid Capital (17th Century).
+We will visit the famous Imam Mosque (Royal Mosque), the square’s southern side with incredible architecture and tile-work.
+A popular highlight at Imam Square is its beautiful and traditional unique bazaar; we will then visit the multistory Aliqapu Palace, stood on the western side of the square, from which the Safavid kings used to view the polo games and ceremonies.
 Sheikh Lotfollah Mosque (or Ladies Mosque) is located on the opposite side of the square and is visited next.

-Day 4: Starting another wonderful day in Isfahan, we start in the morning by visiting the Friday Mosque followed by Chehelsotun (forty columns) palace.
-We will then visit Vank Cathedral and the Armenian quarter of the city.
-We wil then head to the banks of Zayanderud river, the soul of the city.
-There are several historical bridges over this river, erected during the Safavid era (17th Century).
-Siosepol (33-arch) and khaju bridges are the most famous ones.
-We enjoy visiting these two interesting bridges, drinking tea at the tea house below the bridge, walking along the river bank or paddle on a boat from one to the other.
+Starting another wonderful day in Isfahan, we start in the morning by visiting the Friday Mosque, followed by Chehelsotun (forty columns) palace.
+We will then see the Vank Cathedral and the city’s Armenian Quarter.
+We will then head to the banks of the Zayanderud River, the city’s soul.
+Several historical bridges over this river were erected during the Safavid era (17th Century).
+Siosepol (33-arch) and Khaju bridges are the most famous ones.
+We enjoy visiting these two interesting bridges, drinking tea at the tea house below the bridge, walking along the river bank or paddling on a boat from one to the other.
 Overnight Isfahan.

-Day 5: Early morning drive to Yazd.
-En route, the desert city of Naeen has a lot to offer tourists with its desert culture and beauties, such as an old weaving factory and its Grand Mosque, you’ll then head to Yazd and will be transferred to your hotel before lunch.
-In the afternoon we will start a tour of the ancient city of Yazd visiting sites such as Amir Chakhmakh Square and Islamic theatre.
+Early morning drive to Yazd.
+En route, the desert city of Naeen has much to offer tourists with its desert culture and beauties, such as an old weaving factory and its Grand Mosque; you’ll then head to Yazd and be transferred to your hotel before lunch.
+In the afternoon, we will start a tour of the ancient city of Yazd, visiting sites such as Amir Chakhmakh Square and Islamic theatre.
 Overnight Yazd

-Day 6: Another half day tour of Yazd to visit Zoroastrian sites in and around the city such as Fire Temple and Towers of silence.
-To indulge even deeper in the desert culture, you will spend the night at Zein o Din caravanserai; owners of this ancient hotel have not changed their management skills for hundreds of years and your stay will be exactly the same if you stayed there a couple of centuries ago.
-Overnight Zien O Din caravanserai, near Yazd.
+Another half-day tour of Yazd to visit Zoroastrian sites in and around the city, such as the Fire Temple and Towers of Silence.
+To indulge even deeper in the desert culture, you will spend the night at Zein o Din Caravanserai; owners of this ancient hotel have not changed their management skills for hundreds of years, and your stay will be the same if you stay there a couple of centuries ago—Overnight Zien O Din caravanserai, near Yazd.

-Day 7: Early morning drive to Shiraz.
-Enroute, we will have short stops in Abarkooh where one of the world’s oldest trees is located (3000 years old), a natural Ice house or locally known as Yakhchal is our last stop before arriving to Pasargadae.
-In Persepolis, you will be visiting the most magnificent city of the ancient world, Persepolis, which is now registered as a UNESCO world heritage site.
-Persepolis was the ceremonial capital of the Persian Empire during Achemaenian era.
-The site, 125,000 sq.m. in area is composed of various reception halls and palaces, private palaces, royal treasury and fortifications, where we find the tomb of Cyrus the great and remains of Achaemenian palaces and edifices.
-We continue our trip by visiting, Naghsh-e-Rostam, the Achaemenian necropolis (city of the dead) before arriving to Shiraz.
+Early morning drive to Shiraz.
+En route, we will have short stops in Abarkooh, where one of the world’s oldest trees is located (3000 years old); a natural Icehouse, locally known as Yakhchal, is our last stop before arriving at Pasargadae.
+In Persepolis, you will be visiting the most magnificent city of the ancient world, which is now registered as a UNESCO world heritage site.
+Persepolis was the ceremonial capital of the Persian Empire during the Achemaenian era.
+The site, 125,000 sq.m. in area, comprises various reception halls and palaces, private palaces, royal treasury and fortifications, where we find the tomb of Cyrus the Great and remains of Achaemenian palaces and edifices.
+We continue our trip by visiting, Naghsh-e-Rostam, the Achaemenian necropolis (city of the dead), before arriving in Shiraz.

-Day 8: In the morning we will have a city tour of Shiraz, visiting Vakil complex, Vakil Mosque, Bazar and public bath.
-We also visit the colorful Nasirolmolk mosque.
-In the afternoon we will have another tour of Shiraz and we will visit its many historical sites and the tombs of world famous poets Hafez and Saadi as well as Shah Cheragh or Ali ebne Hamzeh shrines with amazing architecture.
+In the morning, we will have a city tour of Shiraz, visiting the Vakil complex, Vakil Mosque, Bazar and public bath.
+We also see the colorful Nasirolmolk mosque.
+In the afternoon, we will have another tour of Shiraz and visit its many historical sites and the tombs of world famous poets Hafez and Saadi, as well as Shah Cheragh or Ali ebene Hamzeh shrines with fantastic architecture.
 Overnight Shiraz.

-Day 9: In the morning we will start a tour of Shiraz’s beautiful gardens, including Naranjestan garden and Zinat ol Molook house attached to it.
-Eram garden, an old palace now a rose garden, is our last stop before lunch.
-For lunch we will drive to Ghalat, a beautiful sleepy village just outside Shiraz, with lots of greenery and natural water falls.
-Ghalat is very popular by the locals and is a good place to hang out with the people of Shiraz and enjoy a delicious local cuisine.
-After lunch we will head to the water falls and will have a coffee before returning to Shiraz.
+In the morning, we will start a tour of Shiraz’s beautiful gardens, including Naranjestan and the attached Zinat ol Molook house.
+Eram Garden, an old palace now a rose garden, is our last stop before lunch.
+We will drive to Ghalat, a beautiful sleepy village outside Shiraz, with lots of greenery and natural waterfalls for lunch.
+Ghalat is very popular with the locals and is an excellent place to hang out with the people of Shiraz and enjoy delicious local cuisine.
+After lunch, we will head to the waterfalls and have a coffee before returning to Shiraz.
 Overnight Shiraz.

-Day 10: Transfer to Shiraz’s international airport for your departure flight.
+Transfer to Shiraz’s International Airport for your departure flight.

 Tell us about the sort of itinerary you have in mind.
-In particular, places you want to visit, accommodation you have in mind, activities you would like to do and any special interests you have (e.g. temples, local history, wildlife etc).
-The more information you provide the better.
+In particular, places you want to visit, the accommodation you have in mind, activities you would like to do, and any special interests you have (e.g., temples, local history, wildlife, etc.).
+The more information you provide, the better.